 Key changes for biocidal active substances and products from 1 January 2021

-There will also be a short industry presentation looking at some of the questions and concerns that industry has about the new UK BPR system.
+There was also a short industry presentation that looked at some of the questions and concerns that industry has about the new UK BPR system.
 While still coping with the upheaval of the coronavirus pandemic, suppliers of biocidal products and active substances now have to plan and respond quickly to the new regulatory requirements for biocides manufactured or sold in the UK.

 View the recording below:

 - Nicola Gregg, head of operational policy, Biocides, UK

 - David Dillon, senior regulatory and compliance analyst, Chemical Watch